HIPAA Compliance Checklist for 2025

 You might try to terminate the contract, but you wouldn’t know about the termination policy since you've lost the agreement.
 This will give the upper hand to the vendor and charge you more for early termination.

-Unmanaged SaaS apps often lack documentation, resulting in all sorts of penalties, legal troubles from your customers, and contract issues.
+Unmanaged SaaS applications often lack documentation, resulting in all sorts of penalties, legal troubles from your customers, and contract issues.

-Unmanaged SaaS apps within multiple teams will cause workflow discrepancies and make it harder for the teams to collaborate efficiently.
+Unmanaged SaaS applications within multiple teams will cause workflow discrepancies and make it harder for the teams to collaborate efficiently.
 Ultimately, this will slow down the process and impact the teams' productivity.

 For example, let’s consider that the content team uses SurferSEO for SEO optimization, and the product marketing team uses Ahrefs.
 Even though both applications serve the same purpose, the insights and results they produce will differ from each other.